aktshually/nasawrapper/README.md

 The [NASA API portal](https://api.nasa.gov/) describes this API as "a RESTful web service for near earth Asteroid information.
 With NeoWs a user can: search for Asteroids based on their closest approach date to Earth, lookup a specific Asteroid with its NASA JPL small body id, as well as browse the overall data-set.".

-The class responsable for this API is `NeoWs`, which you also must instantiate with an API key.
+The class responsable for this API is `NeoWs`, which you also must instantiate with an API key (learn how to get it [here](https://github.com/End313234/nasawrapper-python#where-can-i-get-an-api-key)).
 Examples:

 ```py